sebasira/Android-RouteWebService/README.md

 - Change Route destination (drag marker) [pull-request #1](https://github.com/sebasira/Android-RouteWebService/pull/1)
 - Use MyLocation as Origin for the route [pull-request #2](https://github.com/sebasira/Android-RouteWebService/pull/2)
 - Added maneuver icon to the maneuver detail
+- Change route type (walk, drive, bike) [pull-request #3](https://github.com/sebasira/Android-RouteWebService/pull/3)

 ### What would be done:
 - Real-Time Navigation as we move
 - Re-Calculate route when drifting from it
-- Change route type (walk, drive, bike)
 - Add Markers by touching
 - Add waypoints to the route